Up to 60% off sofas & mattresses — limited‑time deals.

 • Strong edge feel for couples and daily sit-on-the-side use

-• Consistent support that suits back and combo sleepers
+• Consistent support that suits back and combination sleepers

 • Alternatives to consider

-• Brooklyn Bedding Plank Firm: for shoppers who want a firmer, dual-sided concept and a flatter feel
+• Brooklyn Bedding Plank Firm: for shoppers who want a firmer, dual-sided design and a flatter feel

-• Original Mattress Factory two-sided models: for shoppers who want a broad two-sided selection with multiple comfort directions
+• Original Mattress Factory two-sided models: for shoppers who want a wider two-sided lineup with multiple comfort directions

 Pro Tips for Snover Mattress

-• Give the mattress a real break-in window before you lock in your bedding and pillow setup; your body’s “alignment baseline” often changes after the first several nights.
+• Give the mattress a real break-in window before you lock in your final pillow and bedding setup.

-• If you’re a hot sleeper, treat cooling as a system: breathable sheets, lighter comforters, and consistent airflow matter as much as the mattress surface.
+• If you sleep hot, treat cooling as a system: breathable sheets, lighter comforters, and steady airflow matter as much as the mattress surface.

 • Use the edge on purpose during the first week—sit, stand, and lie near the perimeter—so you can decide early if the edge feel matches your routine.

-• If you share a bed, test motion the way you actually live: one person scrolls, the other tries to sleep; one gets up, the other stays still.
+• If you share a bed, test motion the way you actually live: one person scrolls while the other tries to sleep, and swap roles.

-• For side sleepers with sensitive shoulders, pair the mattress with a pressure-smart pillow height so your neck stays neutral when your shoulder doesn’t sink as deeply.
+• For side sleepers with sensitive shoulders, match your pillow loft to keep your neck neutral when your shoulder doesn’t sink as deeply.

-• Keep your foundation stable; a wobbly base can masquerade as “poor support” and confuse your read of the mattress.
+• Keep your foundation stable; a wobbly base can masquerade as poor support.

 FAQs